echopen/echopen_prototyping/getstarted/echopen_lab.md

 ---

-Now that your echOpen lab is ready you can read about the charcteristics of the [latest stable version](/stable/stable.md) or about the [work in progress](/inprogress/inprogress.md).
+Now that your echOpen lab is ready you can read about the characteristics of the [latest stable version](/stable/stable.md) or about the [work in progress](/inprogress/inprogress.md).
 Or you can [jump directly to the production guide](/stable/production_guide.md) !